• Skip to primary navigation

 If there are any Settlement Funds remaining after all claims are processed, the funds will be distributed based on the Plan of Allocation or to an organization approved by the Court.
 No remaining funds will be returned to the Settling Defendants.

-What will you give up in exchange for the Settlements?
+What will you give up in exchange for the Settlement?

 Do you have a lawyer in this case?